ielis/hpo-toolkit/README.md

 hpo = hpotk.load_ontology('http://purl.obolibrary.org/obo/hp.json')
 ```

+Now you have HPO concepts and the ontology hierarchy at your fingertips.

-The HPO disease annotations are loaded by running:
+Next, load the HPO disease annotations by running:

 ```python
 from hpotk.annotations.load.hpoa import SimpleHpoaDiseaseLoader